GooogIe/Hotnews-Scraper/README.md

 - Create an instance and play with it's methods :P

 TODO:
--Add more sources.
+- Add more sources.
--Add categories for news
+- Add categories for news
--Should i create a lil documentation?
+- Should i create a lil documentation?

 Hit me up on telegram: @eigoog